 Chances are, you have a lot of data on your old machine.
 Transferring data from a PC to a Mac isn’t complicated, but it does require Windows Migration Assistant.
 These step-by-step instructions make it simple to move all your files.
 Once you’ve transferred all your basics, you can get to work downloading the software for your business’s needs.

-One of the most common complaints PC users have when they switch to Macs is that none of their favorite keyboard shortcuts work.
-The good news is Macs have many of the same shortcuts as PCs; you just access them differently.
-This printable chart (it's a JPEG) is handy to keep nearby when you're first making the switch.
+One of the most common complaints PC users have when they switch to Macs is that their favorite keyboard shortcuts don’t work.
+The good news is, Macs have many of the same keyboard shortcuts as PCs; you just access them differently because of the keyboard setup.

 For a comprehensive list of more advanced Mac keyboard shortcuts, check out Apple’s guide.

-Mac desktops and laptops don’t have a right and left button on the mouse/trackpad, but you can still do the equivalent of right-clicking on a Mac.
-You can hold down the Command key while clicking on the mouse to right-click.
-And if you're using a laptop, you can just tap the trackpad with two fingers instead of one to produce a right-click effect.
+If you’ve used a Mac keyboard before, you’ve probably noticed some differences in the keys, but the trackpad (or mouse, if you have a desktop machine) is a little different, too.
+Macs don’t have a right and left button on the mouse or trackpad, but you can still do the equivalent of right-clicking on a Mac.
+To “right-click” on a Mac, hold down the Command key while clicking the mouse.
+Or, on a MacBook, tap the trackpad with two fingers instead of one to produce a right-click effect.

-To quickly search for something on your computer without opening the Finder app, you can use the Spotlight tool in the upper right corner of your screen, it looks like this:
+To quickly search for something on your computer without opening the Finder app, you can use the Spotlight tool in the upper-right corner of your screen.
+It looks like this: